-Public Public Access to Student Records Stude nt Name Student ID No Student Grade DENIAL (OF RELEASE OF GENERAL STUDEN T INFORMATION Pasadena ISD's Policy does not release "directory information" regarding students (name, address, telephone number) except in the collowing circumstances: (1) school-sponsored/school-affiliated purposes; and (2) for secondary students only, to military recruiters and institutions of higher education.
-This means your child's directory information will only be released to these above named organizations/purposes and not to any other organization, vendor, or entity.
+Public Access to Student Records

+Student Name Student ID No Student Grade

+DENIAL OF RELEASE OF GENERAL STUDENT INFORMATION

+Pasadena ISD's Policy does not release "directory information" regarding students (name, address, telephone number) except in the following circumstances:

+- (1) school-sponsored/school-affiliated purposes; and - (2) for secondary students only, to military recruiters and institutions of higher education. - This means your child's directory information will only be released to these above named organizations/purposes and not to any other organization, vendor, or entity.
 If you do not want your child's directory information released for either or both of these purposes, you must complete this form and return it to your child's school.
+If you do not want your child photographed or videotaped, you must notify the principal.

+Federal law requires school districts receiving assistance under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+Section 6301 et. seq.) to provide a military recruiter or an institution of higher education on request, with the name, address, and telephone number of a secondary student unless the parent has advised the district that the parent does not want the student's information disclosed without the parent's prior written consent.

-If you do not want your child photographed or videotaped, you must notify the principal. honors, local newspape ol-affiliated purposes include the following: yearbook, er, artwork displays, extracurricular programs or evenoul/district videos, and other activities/events as necessity. vents, class rosters given to other parents, Federal law requires so U.S.C.
-Section 6301 et. address, and telephone chool districts receiving assistance under the Element seq.) to provide a military recruiter or an institution of number of a secondary student unless the parent hat nation disclosed without the parent's prior written con higher education on request, with the name, s advised the district that the parent does not reque of the ISD to without return follow Certain information about district students is considered "directory information" and will be released to anyone who follows the procedures for requesting the information unless the parent or guardian objects to the release of the directory information about the student.
-If you do not want Pasadena ISD to disclose directory information from your child's education records without your prior written consent, you must notify the district in writing with return of this form by September 11, 2015.
+^{}school-sponsored/school-affiliated purposes include the following: yearbook, newsletters, school/district website, awards, honors, local newspaper, artwork displays, extracurricular programs or events, class rosters given to other parents, school/district photos, school/district videos, and other activities/events as necessary to accomplish the educational mission of the school district.

+Certain information about district students is considered "directory information" and will be released to anyone who follows the procedures for requesting the information unless the parent or guardian objects to the release of the directory information about the student.
+If you do not want Pasadena ISD to disclose directory information from your child's education records without your prior written consent, you must notify the district in writing with return of this form by September 16, 2016.
 Pasadena ISD has designated the following information as directory information: name, address, and telephone number.

-If you wo ould like your child's direc tory information to be withheld, check the option belo w that applies: (name, address, telephorecruiters and institutions as defined above). (option for secondary statelephone number) to m rary and secondary students) Pasadena ISD may None number) for any purpose.
-(This means your child sof higher education and will also not be released for sudents only) Pasadena ISD may NOT release my childrary recruiters and institutions of higher education eleased to military recruiters and institutions of higher ed purposes. d's information will not be released to military school-sponsored/school-affiliated purposes hild's "directory information" (name, address, upon their request.
-(This means your child's This form should be completed ONLY if you wish to restrict release of your child's information further than Pasadena ISD currently does; otherwise, you do not need to return this form.
+If you would like your child's directory information to be withheld, check the option below that applies:

+- (option for both elementary and secondary students) Pasadena ISD may NOT release my child's "directory information" (name, address, telephone number) for any purpose.
+(This means your child's information will not be released to military recruiters and institutions of higher education and will also not be released for school-sponsored/school-affiliated purposes as defined above). - (option for secondary students only) Pasadena ISD may NOT release my child's "directory information" (name, address, telephone number) to military recruiters and institutions of higher education upon their request.
+(This means your child's information will not be released to military recruiters and institutions of higher education but will be released for school-sponsored/school-affiliated purposes.

+This form should be completed ONLY if you wish to restrict release of your child's information further than Pasadena ISD currently does; otherwise, you do not need to return this form.
 If you do not want your child photographed or videotaped, you must notify the principal.

-Name of f Student Printed: Student ID Number: Campus
+Name of Student Printed:

+Student ID Number: Campus

+Parent/Guardian Name Printed:

 Signature of Parent/Guardian: Date

-Parent/Guardian Name Printed: